Skip to Main Content

 There are two main types of permanent life insurance, although each type also has subtypes:

-• Whole life insuranceWhole life insurance is a relatively simple type of life insurance.
-The policy lasts for your entire life, as long as you continue to pay the premiums.
+- Whole life insurance: Whole life insurance is a relatively simple type of life insurance.
+The policy features fixed premiums that won't change over time and is designed to last your entire life (maximum coverage ages range from 95 to 121 years old).
 Whole life policies typically earn cash value at a set interest rate.
+They may also be eligible for dividends.

-• Universal life insuranceUniversal life insurance provides a level of flexibility when it comes to your life insurance.
+- Universal life insurance: Universal life insurance provides a level of flexibility when it comes to your life insurance.
 You may have the option to adjust your death benefit or premium amount.
 Universal life also accumulates cash value, although the interest rate may vary depending on the market.

 “For single parents, an overfunded fixed index universal life insurance policy might be a good idea,” suggests Mark Charnet, founder & CEO of American Prosperity Group.
 “These policies are available from many top-rated insurance companies and are savings options that have the potential to earn a rate of return on par with the stock market without risk of principal loss and can grow tax-deferred while providing the parent with a tax-free income in retirement.
-This policy can also be used for a children’s education and will not count against their request for financial aid eligibility.
-This program works best when college expenses are at least 12-15 years down the road, but can still perform well in a less desirable scenario.”
+This policy can also be used for a child’s education and will not count against their request for financial aid eligibility.
+This program works best when college expenses are at least 12 to 15 years down the road, but can still perform well in a less desirable scenario.”

-Sam Price, owner of and broker at Assurance Financial Solutions, discusses how to choose between permanent and term life insurance.
-“For the single-parent households, permanent life insurance can be a great tool so long as there is sufficient income to make it worthwhile,” he explains.
-“If parents are on a budget and are struggling to make ends meet, term life insurance is always going to be more suitable.
+Sam Price, owner and broker at Assurance Financial Solutions, adds the following about choosing between permanent and term life insurance: “For single-parent households, permanent life insurance can be a great tool so long as there is sufficient income to make it worthwhile.
+If parents are on a budget and are struggling to make ends meet, term life insurance is always going to be more suitable.
 But if income isn’t a question, then permanent life insurance can be a great addition to the financial plan.”

 Before you decide which type of life insurance policy to buy, you may want to consider your financial goals and how you want your life insurance to function.
 Talking to a licensed insurance agent or a financial planner may be helpful.